OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Lian_Yu CTF/writeup.md

 !#th3h00d
 ```

+## 4. what is the file name with SSH password?
 We use the `username` and `password` we found above , Got some new files on ftp :
 <p align="center">
   <img width="586" height="466" alt="image" src="https://github.com/user-attachments/assets/8436c8c7-e2c5-4aeb-8b0d-839b6ebd0373" />